How HOPE was Born part II

 By Liz Ferrell, Director of Development & Outreach, HOPE Family Health

 Recently I sat down with Jenny Dittes, co-founder and CEO of HOPE Family Health in Westmoreland, Tennessee.
 I asked her to share the full story of how she founded HOPE, and she did.
 In Part II, Jenny tells how HOPE Family Health became a reality, how it grew to what it has become, and what she envisions for HOPE’s future.

 ELF: How did you come up with the HOPE name?

-JD: As a medical provider I recognized that before healing can take place you have to give somebody their hope back again.
+JD: As a medical provider I recognized that before healing can take place you have to help somebody get their hope back.
 A lot of the people who come to us are very discouraged.
 They’ve tried and failed so many times, and for whatever reason, they have given up.
-And I almost think that in this area – and many rural areas I our country – there’s an epidemic of hopelessness and people who don’t think their lives can get better.
+And I almost think that in this area – and many rural areas in our country – there’s an epidemic of hopelessness and people who don’t think their lives can get better.
 So our first job was to spark some hope that their lives could get better.
 And that’s why we called it HOPE.

 We just started out as a small nonprofit faith-based health care clinic.
 We were not under anyone’s umbrella; we did not get federal funding.
 We had an independent board of directors.
 We weren’t affiliated with any church or any larger entity.
 We were truly our own organization, with our own board.
 We started out with four employees: a receptionist, a nurse, myself and a nurse practitioner.

 ELF: Can you share some of the directions of growth that you envision for HOPE?

 JD: I don’t know how long this will take, and I don’t know the way we will get there yet, but some of things that I believe HOPE will provide eventually include access to specialty care.
 We have some incredible primary care providers - physician assistants, nurse practitioners, and two physicians - who give excellent care but there are times that we need to consult with a specialist.